luetkemj/jsrlt/tutorial/part9.md

 }, 50);
 ```

-With the refactor complete, let's add one small bit of additional functionality to our render system.
+Everything still working?
+Exactly the same as it was before?
+Good, let's add one small bit of additional functionality to our render system.
 When we mouse over the map to inspect things, it would be nice to add a background color to the cell we are hovering.
 This is similar to what we will want when actually targeting a bit later.

 Import `some` from lodash at the top of the file: